 Vigano laments his position as a whistleblower in the church, but says he was forced to respond after he was attacked by the pope and others for telling the truth.

 Vigano writes: “[N]ow that the corruption has reached the very top of the Church’s hierarchy, my conscience dictates that I reveal those truths regarding the heart-breaking case of the Archbishop Emeritus of Washington, D.C., Theodore McCarrick.”

-McCarrick’s sexual deviancy came to Vigano’s attention while he was performing duties as Delegate for Pontifical Representations (1998-2009), and as Apostolic Nuncio to the U.S (circa 20111-2016).
+McCarrick’s sexual deviancy came to Vigano’s attention while he was performing duties as Delegate for Pontifical Representations (1998-2009), and as Apostolic Nuncio to the U.S (circa 2011-2016).
 Vigano wrote letters at the time alerting Pope Benedict, who preceded Francis.
-At that time, Benedict failed to take swift action against McCarrick, at least in part, it appears to Vigano, because other Catholic officials in the hierarchy kept the truth of McCarrick’s from the pontiff.
+At that time, Benedict failed to take swift action against McCarrick, at least in part, it appears to Vigano, because other Catholic officials in the hierarchy kept the truth of McCarrick’s crimes from the pontiff.

 Vigano writes that the Holy See was informed of McCarrick’s “gravely immoral behavior” on November 22, 2000.

 But it wasn’t until 2010, ten years later, that McCarrick was punished, and then only tepidly with canonical sanctions, by Pope Benedict.
 More alarmingly, and shockingly McCarrick was promoted to Cardinal after this period, by Pope Francis.

 Vigano writes: “The faithful insistently wonder how it was possible for him to be appointed to Washington, and as a Cardinal, and they have every right to know who knew, and who covered up his (McCarrick’s) grave misdeeds.
 It is therefore my duty to reveal what I know about this, beginning with the Roman Curia.”